thomas-d-11/ArbitraryCVGenerator/README.txt

 Current State (as of Sept.
 30, 2018): Beta.
 Core functionality is working.
 Bug where app is outputting in mono, not stereo.
 To be tested whether app layout scales properly to uncommon screen sizes.

+# License
+Note that everything in this repo is licensed under the GNU GPLv3.